1wraith/ARGUS-IPS/README.md

     decryption" below for the reasoning, and `SSLKEYLOGFILE` support as the safer alternative that was offered instead (not yet built).

+A fifth round closed the rest of the protocol list, and — separately — found two real, previously-undetected bugs that had nothing to do with the new protocols at all:

+13. **RDP, TFTP, SNMP, and DNP3 parsing.** Rules can now match `rdp.cookie`, `tftp.opcode`, `tftp.filename`, `snmp.community`, and
+    `dnp3.function`.
+RDP's cookie — an explicit, often attacker-supplied username hint sent in RDP's very first, always-cleartext packet — is arguably the single highest-value addition of this round, given how common RDP brute-forcing is as a ransomware entry point.
+Telnet was considered and deliberately left out: unlike FTP/SMTP, it has no clean protocol-level command structure to reliably extract credentials from (it's an interactive character stream, not discrete commands), and a low-confidence parser isn't worth having.
+    See "Four more protocols" below for what's actually covered.
+14. **A real, previously-undetected bug in the rule engine itself.**
+    Every UDP-based detection path — raw payload matching, DNS query matching, and now TFTP/SNMP — calls the rule engine with `Direction::Any`, and `Direction::Any` was never a valid lookup key: a rule declared `direction: any` gets *expanded* into separate `ToServer`/`ToClient` entries at load time, so a query keyed literally on `Any` matched nothing, for *any* rule, regardless of how it was declared.
+This had been silently breaking DNS/UDP rule matching since it was first added, several rounds ago — it just never got caught, because nothing had live-tested a matching UDP rule until this round.
+See "Two real bugs" below.
+15. **A second bug, in alert suppression.** Two genuinely different `SIGNATURE_MATCH` alerts (different rules entirely) sharing the same source, destination, and protocol were being treated as duplicates of each other, since nothing in the suppression key distinguished *which rule* matched.
+Also covered in "Two real bugs" below.

 It is still not Suricata.
 See "What's still not here" at the end for an honest accounting of what a genuinely complete IDS also needs that this doesn't attempt.